Newsletter - April 2026

 This is also a good time to check alignment with your will and any enduring powers of attorney.
 Property is often the most significant asset in an estate, yet we regularly see situations where ownership structures and testamentary wishes do not quite match up.
 That disconnect can create unnecessary complexity down the track.

 For those considering renovations or development, even relatively minor works can raise issues around consents, boundaries, and shared access.
 Getting advice early can prevent a small project from becoming a much larger legal problem.
+On the commercial side, the conversation tends to shift toward income, risk allocation, and long-term strategy.

 Lease arrangements are often the cornerstone.
 It is worth reviewing whether your current lease reflects the realities of today’s market.
-Rent review mechanisms, outgoings provisions, and renewal rights can all have a material impact on value and cash flow.
+Rent review mechanisms, provisions for outgoings, and renewal rights can all have a material impact on value and cash flow.
 What made sense three or five years ago may not be as favourable now.
+For landlords, tenant strength and compliance remain key.
+Are guarantees in place and enforceable?
+Are obligations around maintenance, insurance, and use of premises clearly defined and being adhered to?
+These are the things that tend to come to the surface when something goes wrong, rather than when everything is running smoothly.

 For tenants, flexibility is often the focus.
 As businesses evolve, the ability to assign, sublease, or adapt premises becomes increasingly important.
 Ensuring your lease allows for that flexibility can be the difference between a smooth transition and a costly constraint.

 There is also a broader strategic layer.
 Many clients are asking whether their current property holdings still align with their business or investment objectives.
 That might mean restructuring ownership, refinancing, or preparing for a future sale.
 Each of those steps carries legal considerations that are best addressed early.
+What ties both residential and commercial property together is the importance of being proactive.

 Legal issues in property rarely appear overnight.
 They tend to build quietly, often through small misalignments or outdated arrangements.
 A periodic review allows you to identify and address those issues before they become urgent.